Alalu: Mythology

-Comparative mythology
+Comparative scholarship

 Scholars have pointed out the similarities between the Hurrian myth about kingship in Heaven and the succession of Greek gods in Hesiod's Theogony.
 However, an equivalent of Alalu, a primordial king reigning before the sky god, is absent from Greek mythology.

 A similar theogony, compared with the Hurrian myth as early as in 1955, was also described by Philo of Byblos: the first ruler of the gods was Elyon, later replaced by his son Epigeius (identified as the Hellenic Uranus), who in turn was deposed by his own son Elus (identified with Cronos); Elus was then defeated by "Zeus-Demarous" (Hadad).
 Philo states that Elyon was also known as Hypsistos, and that he was killed by wild animals during a hunt.
 Hypsistos (Ὕψιστος, "most high") is known as an epithet of various deities in Hellenistic sources.

+Emariote sources

+Alalu was worshiped in Emar, where he was known under a shortened form of the name, Alal.
+Texts which mention him were written in Akkadian.
+John Tracy Thames assumes that he was one of the few deities belonging to the local pantheon who were introduced to it from Mesopotamia, the other example being the Sebitti, but states that it presently cannot be established how they came to be incorporated into local tradition.
+He was associated with the underworld.
+The text Emar 370 (line 11) mentions a priest in his service, designated by the sumerogram lúSANGA.
+A holder of this office is referenced in the installation rite of a maš’artu as one of the recipients of payments, but Alal himself played no role in this celebration.
+Emar 452 (lines 41 and 50) refers to his temple (É).
+Daniel E. Fleming argues that he shared it with the deity Amaza, presumed to be identical with Amizzadu.
+Most commonly Alal and Amaza appear together in texts from Emar, with only five exceptions with the former appearing alone presently known, three of which are references to his clergy or temple.
+The temple of Alal possessed an abû, a type of shrine possibly associated with the underworld and ancestor worship and etymologically related to pits used to communicate with underworld deities attested in Hurrian and Mesopotamian sources.
+Offerings provided for it included honey, oil, ghee, doves, beef, venison, lambs and fruit.
+Theophoric names invoking Alalu are attested in texts from Emar.
+One example is Alal-abu.